 Clearly, those days are behind us.
 Today, Louisiana’s Department of Children and Family Services sits like a small boat tossed by a hurricane.
 Her sails in tatters, she is barely afloat and, at any given time, she carries the lives of 4,800 foster children.

-During former Governor Jindal’s administration, those of us who care for our state’s foster children watched as Louisiana’s child welfare system took the proverbial blow to the head during a storm.
+During former Governor Jindal’s administration, those of us who care for our state’s children in foster care watched as Louisiana’s child welfare system took the proverbial blow to the head during a storm.
 As a consequence of that wounding, Louisiana remains a bit cross-eyed about how it cares for foster children.
 With fuzzy vision, we do not yet see clearly what was once plain – that “child welfare” is much broader than “behavioral health”.

 With the creation of the Louisiana Behavioral Health Partnership, there was a sudden and intense blurring of the line between behavioral healthcare and child welfare.
 (Some of us in the field even feared the former Governor’s plan was to subsume the Department of Children and Family Services into the Department of Health and Hospitals.)

 Today, Louisiana’s leaders must understand that “behavioral health” is NOT “child welfare”.
 While behavioral health is important, Louisiana’s Department of Children and Family Services is the state agency responsible for the care of our state’s foster children.

 In Louisiana, “Behavioral health” is a subset of Medicaid-funded services designed to address the mental health, psychological and psychiatric needs of adults and children.
 Behavioral health is an important responsibility of Louisiana’s Department of Health which manages behavioral health services at arm’s length through the five Healthy Louisiana insurance/managed care organizations.